 In this context, a “money transfer” is the transfer of funds from your credit card to your current account.

-Not all credit cards allow this, and often, if it is allowed, the interest rate will be higher than for a “balance transfer” (a transfer of funds between two credit cards), and once again, a one-off fee will usually be involved.
+Not all credit cards allow this.
+If it is allowed, the interest rate may be higher than for a “balance transfer” (a transfer of funds between two credit cards).
+Once again, a one-off fee will usually be involved.

-The good news is there are some business credit cards out there that let you transfer funds to other accounts without charging you the one-off fee.
-These cards operate more like a flexible, ongoing line-of-credit business loan, but just happen to come with a card too.
-If you can get your hands on one of these, it may be a good bet.
-If you’re in a hurry, since you don’t actually need to use the card to action a money transfer, you may not even need to wait for it to be delivered.
+The good news is that some business credit cards out there will let you transfer funds to other accounts without charging you the one-off fee.
+These cards operate more like flexible, ongoing line-of-credit business loans that just happen to come with a card.

 Dos and don’ts

-Consider a credit card with low or even no money transfer charges
+- Consider a credit card with low or even no charges for money transfers.

-Opt for an expensive cash advance unless it’s an emergency
+- Opt for an expensive business credit card cash advance unless it’s an emergency.

 Frequently asked questions